 Don’t be a dickhead.
 She brought you tiramisu.

 “Audra wait,” Ben said.
 He tried to keep steady through his buzz as he stuck one foot out of the room while keeping a hand on the door so as not to get locked out.
 Even though he was still pissed about their combative conversation earlier, he recognized that Audra was family and that he needed her as an ally, now more than ever, especially since all three of them, Bryan included, would be seated together on the two-hour flight home in the morning.
-Leaving this bout of friction in the air wasn’t a wise idea.
+Leaving this friction in the air wasn’t a wise idea.

 Ben clenched his jaw.
 Clenched the box in his hand until one side folded in under the pressure of his fingers.
 “Nothing,” he told Audra, his resolve vanished.
 “Thanks for the dessert.
 I’ll see you in the morning…” He swung the door back open and made to step inside, but before he could disappear into the safety of the room, a hand clamped down onto his bicep, forcing him to pause.
 Looking over his shoulder, he discovered Bryan standing only a few inches behind him.